 - 4 mason jars

-- Peel cucumber and remove seeds with a spoon.
+- Peel cucumbers and remove seeds with a spoon.

 - Layer cucumber slices in a large pot.